HR Excellence Awards 2025 - Professional Excellence Awards Finalists

 Recognizes HR Professionals with over ten years of HR experience who have established their expertise and leadership, become a trusted resource to their colleagues and are moving long term priorities forward.

-With more than twenty years of expertise in Human Resources, Workforce Development, Consulting, Coaching, Mentoring and Counselling, Natividad is a results-driven and client-centred professional.
+With more than twenty years of expertise in Human Resources, Workforce Development, Consulting, Coaching, Mentoring and Counselling, I am a results-driven and client-centred professional who delivers talent acquisition, retention, employee engagement, motivation and resiliency solutions that help organizations and clients harness the full power of one of their most valuable assets – their people.

 Manager, Human Resources, Manitoba Blue Cross